-On Saturday the 27th, I arrived at Wiseman Park on a cold and rain threatened morning to check-in at the judge’s table, collect my souvenirs apron, silver pen and wait for the start of the judges meeting.
+On Saturday the 27th, I arrived at Wiseman Park on a cold and rain threatened morning to check in at the judge’s table, collect my souvenirs apron, and silver pen and wait for the start of the judge’s meeting.
 Judges spend this time walking around collecting autographs on their aprons from the other judges.
 Some people have more than 20 aprons collected over the years.
 To show you how important these mementos are (fully covered in signatures) before I could work up the nerve (or audacity) to ask for Mike Mills’ signature, he asked for mine first.

 Each category of food has a specific turn-in time, and contestants must bring their entry to the turn-in table before the clock runs out.
 On a cold day, like it was in Lynchburg this year, the secret is to keep the food as warm as possible and to turn it in as late as possible so that there is still a chance that hot meats will reach the judge’s table before turning cold.

-The white polystyrene turn-in boxes are then renumbered by the turn in staff, sorted into groups of six and taken by the table captains to the judging tables.
-After filling out the judging forms with the box numbers, the contents evaluated on their appearance.
+The white polystyrene turn-in boxes are then renumbered by the turn-in staff, sorted into groups of six, and taken by the table captains to the judging tables.
+After filling out the judging forms with the box numbers, the contents were evaluated on their appearance.
 Once all the judges have written down their scores, the boxes are disseminated, and each judge takes a sample.
 The entries are then judged for taste and texture.

 According to the KCBS rules used by the Jack, the scoring system scales entries from 1 to 9 with a score of one leading to disqualification.
 A score of two would be something that you wouldn’t want to put in your mouth, and nine would be something you wouldn’t want to take out.
 Six is considered average.
 For those who haven’t had the opportunity to try competition-level barbecue, I would put the typical fast-casual barbecue joint in around a three and the best barbecue restaurants around a seven.
 The Jack has the best of the best, and I gave a few nines and several eights and sevens.